Wilfrid Brambell

 Henry Wilfrid Brambell (22 March 1912 – 18 January 1985) was an Irish actor.
 He was best known for playing the grubby rag-and-bone man Albert Steptoe alongside Harry H. Corbett in the long-running BBC television sitcom Steptoe and Son (1962–1965, 1970–1974).
 He achieved international recognition in 1964 for his appearance alongside the Beatles in A Hard Day's Night, playing the fictional grandfather of Paul McCartney.

 Early life

 Brambell was born on 22 March 1912 in Dublin, the youngest of three sons born to Henry Lytton Brambell (1870–1937), a cashier at the Guinness Brewery, and his wife, Edith Marks (1879–1965), a former opera singer.
-He had two older brothers.

 Brambell's first experience as an actor was as a child, entertaining the wounded troops during the First World War.
 After leaving school, he worked part-time as a reporter for The Irish Times and part-time as an actor at the Abbey Theatre before becoming a professional actor for the Gate Theatre.
 He also did repertory at Swansea, Bristol, and Chesterfield.

 In the Second World War, he joined the British military forces entertainment organisation Entertainments National Service Association (ENSA).